Carpal Tunnel Syndrome (cont.)

 IN THIS ARTICLE

-Carpal Tunnel Syndrome Medications
+Carpal Tunnel Syndrome Medications and Treatment

 Carpal tunnel syndrome is not primarily an inflammatory process.
 However, pain is a common complaint, and anti-inflammatory medications are sometimes used to try to treat the pain.
 Anti-inflammatory medications such as ibuprofen (Advil) may provide some relief but are unlikely to cure carpal tunnel syndrome.